 When you are in need of a large amount of cash, you may consider options like taking out a credit card or borrowing from your loved ones.
 Unfortunately, credit cards can be potentially dangerous to your finances due to the high interest rates and borrowing from your family and friends can be risky for your relationship if you are unable to pay it back.

-Personal loans come without these risks and give you a lower-interest option for when you need cash.
+Personal loans come without these risks when you need cash.
 Below, we break down what you need to know about personal loans and the types of personal loans that are best for your situation.

 What Is A Personal Loan?